Mindful Peacebuilding

 5. My Grandmother's Hands--Resmaa Menakem

-And by Robin J. DiAngelo
+White Fragility by Robin J. DiAngelo

-2) What Does it Mean to be White?: Developing White Racial Literacy
+What Does it Mean to be White?: Developing White Racial Literacy

 ROOTS RETREATS

-...offer an opportunity for participants to honor ancestors and descendants
+offer an opportunity for participants to

-...bear witness to deep historical collective and individual suffering
+- bear witness to deep historical collective and individual suffering

-...heal and transform energy of anxiety, depression, despair, grief, terror, shame, rage, alienation into compassion, courage, commitment, belonging, wisdom
+- heal and transform energy of anxiety, depression, despair, grief, terror, shame, rage, alienation into compassion, courage, commitment, belonging, wisdom

-Healing and transformation occur through practice:
+During roots retreats, healing and transformation occur through practice:

-...awareness of sensation
+- awareness of sensation

-...mindfulness-based engaged inquiry and curiosity
+- mindfulness-based engaged inquiry and curiosity

-... open-hearted listening
+- open-hearted listening

-...speaking from the heart
+- authentic speaking from the heart

-...mindful walking in community
+- mindful walking in community

-...mindful movement, yoga, tai chi
+- mindful movement, yoga, tai chi

-...expressive arts including music, dance, poetry, painting/drawing, collage.
+- expressive arts including music, dance, poetry, painting/drawing, collage.

-...study of engaged ethical guidelines (5 and 14 precepts)
+- study of engaged ethical guidelines (5 and 14 precepts)

 Retreats are organized for small numbers and locally....